nathan-saygers/Front-end/README.md

 [https://github.com/weight-lifting-journal-11/Backend](https://github.com/weight-lifting-journal-11/Backend)

 # My (Nathan Saygers) Contributions:
-Redux Reducer - Can be found in weight-lifting-journal-front-end/src/reducers/primaryReducer.js Redux Actions - Can be found in weight-lifting-journal-front-end/src/actions/primaryActions.js Form Management - Can be found in weight-lifting-journal-front-end/src/components/Forms Styling - Can be found in weight-lifting-journal-front-end/src/components/Styles
+### Redux Reducer:
+Can be found in weight-lifting-journal-front-end/src/reducers/primaryReducer.js
+### Redux Actions:
+Can be found in weight-lifting-journal-front-end/src/actions/primaryActions.js
+### Form Management:
+Can be found in weight-lifting-journal-front-end/src/components/Forms
+### Styling:
+Can be found in weight-lifting-journal-front-end/src/components/Styles

 ## Note:
 The Front-End repository for this project has been forked by Nathan Saygers to make updates for presentation.